onurakpolat/onurakpolat.github.io/_drafts/2014-10-14-insights-with-lean-analytics.md

 ##### Define and validate hypothesis

 Another goal shoul be the validation of hypothesis.
 This only works if you define hypothesis in the first place.
-I'll explain that part more detailed in the [Defining a lean process](##defining-a-lean-process) section.
+I'll explain that part more detailed in the [defining a lean process](#defining-a-lean-process) section.

 ##### Ingest data in the companies DNA